 Budgeting is a vital part to a RTW trip.
-Whether it’s the months and years leading up to the trip or the trip itself, budgets consume many RTW travelers.
+Whether it’s the months and years leading up to the trip or the trip itself, budgets consume many long-term travelers.
 Contrary to popular belief and despite the myths that abound about long-term travel, most RTW travelers are just normal people who made travel their priority.
 In order to make this happen, adhering to a budget is essential.

-Now that the trip is here, you’re no doubt going to want to let loose a little bit, which is to be expected if you were on a super tight budget for months or even years leading up to the big trip.
+Now that the trip is here, you’re probably going to want to let loose a little bit, which is to be expected if you were on a super tight budget for months or even years leading up to the big trip.
 You’re going to have to rein it in a bit though, as you didn’t work that hard to blow your budget at the beginning of your trip.
 But if you’ve done your homework and planned your budget properly, you should know what you can comfortably spend on a daily basis.

-Keeping Track of Spending
+Keeping track of spending

 Everyone has a different way of tracking their spending.
 When at home, it’s nice to be able to use a site like Mint, which tracks everything for you.
 The problem with sites like Mint is that you still have to keep track of cash spending, and when you’re traveling, particularly in developing regions, you are most likely going to be pulling money out of the ATM and spending cash instead of using credit and debit cards.

-Writing down everything is a tactic some RTW travelers use.
+Writing down everything is a tactic some long-term travelers use.
 Yes, it’s annoying to write down every single penny you spend, but those who keep track this way are typically the same ones who stay within their budget.
 When we were on our RTW trip, I carried a notebook around with me at all times, writing down everything we spent.
 And I’m not talking just meals and hostels.
 I’m talking everything!
 Spend 30 Baht for some meat on a stick from a roadside stand in Bangkok?
 Write it down.
 Spend 25 Bolivianos for a bottle of shampoo in La Paz?
 Write it down.
 As a result, we came in just under budget for an entire year of travel without working a single day.
 Did I hate it at times?
 Yes.
 Have I been reluctant to have a budget since returning?
 You bet.
 But we didn’t go over budget on our trip, which was very rewarding.

 If you don’t want to write down every single thing, you can estimate on a daily basis and then check it against your credit card and bank statements each week or month, depending on how you want to make it work.
 Keep in mind the longer you wait in between balancing your budget, the easier it is to let it spiral out of control.
 We all know how easy it is during a night out to buy that extra round of shots or have just one more beer.
 When you’re not holding yourself accountable for your spending on a daily basis, your bank account can start going south a lot quicker.